Air Fryer Recipe

 Method

-- In a large bowl, mix olive oil, harissa paste, garlic powder, and smoked paprika.
+- In a large bowl, stir together the olive oil, harissa paste, garlic powder and smoked paprika.

-- Add sweet potato slices to the bowl and toss until well coated.
+- Add the sweet potato slices to the bowl and toss until they are well coated.

-- Arrange seasoned potato slices in a single layer in the air fryer's basket.
+- Arrange the seasoned potato slices in a single layer in the air fryer basket.

-- Check for crispness and adjust cooking time if necessary.
+- Check they are crisp enough, and adjust the cooking time if needed.

 Why this works in an air fryer